State policy heterogeneity analyses: considerations and proposals: Potential factors driving effect heterogeneity

 State policymakers rarely change one law at a time.
 The effect of a single policy in the presence of another policy may differ \citep{schuler2020state}, leading to effect heterogeneity when different states have different policy environments.\footnote{State policy climate could be considered part of a state's contextual environment.
 However, in the context of conducting policy evaluation studies, state policy climate is a key factor worth explicitly highlighting.}

-\textbf{Examples:} \begin{itemize} \item Good Samaritan Laws may amplify the benefits of NALs by reducing the fear of calling emergency services. \item During the COVID‑19 pandemic, restrictions on in‑person appointments may have dampened the impact of continuing‑education mandates or other treatment‑access policies. \end{itemize}
+\textbf{Examples:} \begin{itemize} \item Good Samaritan Laws may amplify the benefits of Naloxone Access Laws (NALs) by reducing the fear of calling emergency services. \item During the COVID‑19 pandemic, restrictions on in‑person appointments may have dampened the impact of continuing-education mandates intended to improve clinicians’ knowledge of addiction treatment, as well as other policies designed to expand treatment access. \end{itemize}

-\subsection{Policy grouping}
+\subsubsection{Policy grouping}

 In contrast to randomized experiments, where interventions are ideally operationalized as a uniform set of instructions or a manual \cite{almirall2016adaptive}, uniformity of policy interventions in observational settings, including state-level policy settings, is even less common.
-Instead, grouping related policies together as a single intervention is a common practice.
-While this may increase the statistical power of an analysis, these groupings may mask meaningful legal differences that correlates with policy efficacy, leading to apparent heterogeneity with regards to the aggregated, or coarsened, policy indicator \citep{heiler2022heterogeneity}.
+Instead, grouping related policies together as a single intervention is a common practice, and is sometimes explicitly recommended \citep{seewald2024target}.
+While this may increase the statistical power of an analysis when the grouped policies have similar effects, it may reduce power when they do not, due to additional noise induced by underlying effect differences.\footnote{Grouping continuous treatment variables into categories is also sometimes recommended in the difference-in-differences literature as a way to increase power \cite{callaway2024difference,hettinger2025multiply,zhang2025continuous}.
+Again these groupings, in either a difference-in-differences or more general setting, may suffer from the same problems if treatment effects in fact vary substantially within categories.} Moreover, in this latter case, policy grouping may mask meaningful legal differences that correlate with policy efficacy, leading to apparent heterogeneity with regard to the aggregated, or coarsened, policy indicator \citep{heiler2022heterogeneity}.

 \textbf{Examples:} \begin{itemize} \item Binary indicators for Prescription Drug Monitoring Program (PDMP) adoption conceal meaningful differences between so-called mandatory‑use programs, which require prescribers and/or pharmacists to check the PDMP prior to prescribing or dispensing a controlled substance such as opioids, and voluntary programs, which require PDMP registration but not their use \citep{schuler2021methodological}.
 Using a binary indicator to group these PDMP policies may obscure true variation in PDMP effectiveness, as studies have suggested that mandatory use PDMPs have a stronger impact on opioid prescribing than voluntary use PDMPs. \item NALs include diverse provisions, including standing orders, third‑party prescribing, co‑prescribing mandates, and community distribution, that vary widely in scope across states and may also result in varying efficacy of the overall policy. \end{itemize}